ciaokitty/mobile-app-development/Readme.md

 2. On your phone, **open the APK file**.
 3. If prompted, allow installation from unknown sources.
 4. Follow the prompts to install the app.

-**Note:**
-If you are using the Bare React Native workflow, you’ll need to run `./gradlew assembleRelease` in the `android` directory and find the APK in `android/app/build/outputs/apk/release/app-release.apk`.

-### Updating Dependencies

-Run the following command to update dependencies to ensure compatibility with Expo:
-`npx expo install --check`